tearitco/SRW-Engine-MV-Public/docs/manual.md

 * isActorHitBy(actor\_id, weapon\_id, include\_support)

-	Can be used as conditional to check if the actor with the specified id was hit by the specified weapon during the last battle.
+	Can be used as a conditional to check if the actor with the specified id was hit by the specified weapon during the last battle.
 If include\_support is true support attacks will also be checked.

 * isEnemyHitBy(enemy\_id, weapon\_id, include\_support)

-	Can be used as conditional to check if the enemy with the specified id was hit by the specified weapon during the last battle.
+	Can be used as a conditional to check if the enemy with the specified id was hit by the specified weapon during the last battle.
 If include\_support is true support attacks will also be checked.

 * isEventHitBy(event\_id, weapon\_id, include\_support)